Gluten-Free Baking Mix

-Grandpa’s Kitchen offers several gluten-free products: our Bread Mix, Pizza Crust Mix, Baking Flour Blend, Yellow Cake Mix, Pumpkin Bar Mix, and two Family Favorites Cookbooks.
+Grandpa’s Kitchen offers several gluten-free products: our Bread Mix, Pizza Crust Mix, Baking Flour Blend, Yellow Cake Mix, Chocolate Cake Mix , Pumpkin Bar Mix, and our Family Favorites Cookbook.
 We are confident that you will love each of our products because the recipes have passed the quality control of our family members—those with Celiac Disease and those without.

 Grandpa’s Kitchen first developed a bread/pizza crust mix.
 Next we developed a gluten-free flour blend.
 Our blend is a perfect combination of starches and flours blended to give a smooth, light, and fluffy texture to cakes, cookies, pie crust, Danish rolls, pancakes, waffles, etc. We have just added the Yellow Cake Mix and Pumpkin Bar Mix to our product line.
 Take home one of our mixes today and surprise your family with the best in gluten-free baking.

 Can be found here:

 It is all I use anymore.
 No one knows the difference when I bake with it.